Genentech/topological_PRM_for_lungHRCT/README.md

     - Colorcoded PRM image of a representative slice along the anterior-posterior dimension (.png)
     - Percentage of lung parenchyma voxels in each PRM classification (.csv)
 - Topology
+    - Separate 3D maps of local topology density metrics for voxels characterized by normal lung structure, emphysema, fSAD, and emptying emphysema (.nii)
+    - Images of surface area density for a reprsentative slice along the anterior-posterior for all PRM maps (.png)
     - Global topology metrics and whole-lung mean local topology metrics for each PRM classification: fractional volume, surface area density, mean curvature length density, Euler-Poincare characteristic density (.csv)
-    - Separate 3D maps of local topology density metrics for voxels characterized by normal lung structure, emphysema, fSAD, and emptying emphysema (.nii)

 ## 4. Authors and acknowledgment
 Sources: